 On a laptop, for example, you simply open your network/Internet settings and it will search for connections.
 It will see your cellphone broadcasting a hotspot.
 Double click on the cellphone listing, type the password you created for the hotspot on your phone, and now your laptop is connected to the Internet through your cellphone's Internet connection.

 In turn, you can then plug your cellphone, laptop, or tablet into an LCD projector, or use an HDMI cable to connect the computer to your TV, to show the online content on the big screen.

 Caution: Only do this REGULARLY if you have an "unlimited" or high GB cellular data plan.
 Watching one YouTube video using your cellphone as your Wi-Fi connection probably won't drain your data limit, but doing it a lot will.
 If you're unsure of your plan and overage costs, dial 611 on your phone and ask your cell carrier.
 You can also ask someone to help you who has an unlimited data cell plan as they are more and more common these days.

 Be sure you plug your phone into a wall outlet as well, as creating a "hotspot" will otherwise suck your battery dry.

 This only works if your cellphone has halfway decent signal strength to the nearest cell tower.
 If your classroom is in a basement, this could be a problem.
 Move upstairs or near a window.
-If you can't get signal strength, and the powers-that-be can't or won't run internet into your Sunday School bunker, ask them if you can run a single long internet cable down from upstairs or down the hallway into your Sunday School bunker.
-Plug that internet cable into your laptop if feasible, OR plug that internet cable into a WIFI modem that your cellphone can connect to.
+If you can't get signal strength, and the powers-that-be can't or won't run Internet into your Sunday School bunker, ask them if you can run a single long Internet cable down from upstairs or down the hallway into your Sunday school room.
+Plug that Internet cable into your laptop if feasible, OR plug that Internet cable into a Wi-Fi modem that your cellphone can connect to.
 Do this enough times and they'll come around to the idea of a permanent connection!